|The rules presented here are ancillary to the

 using procedures described in that meeting.

-of the the 9:00 AM meetings until the end of the contest.
+of the 9:00 AM meetings until the end of the contest.
+All coaches and others not specifically authorized must remain separated

 - Contestants are drawn from the following geographical region: